elimealch/graham-game-P9/README.md

 # graham-game-P9
-A simple game of the graham scan
+A simple game of the graham scan algorithm